coastalme/coastalme/TO_DO_LIST.md

 -  TODO 061 [Is this safety check to depth of breaking a reasonable thing to do?]
 -  TODO 066 [Should this be for all layers?
 Check]
 -  TODO 067 [Is this ever non-zero?
 Check]
+-  TODO 070 [Change CShore to use allocatable arrays (https://fortran-lang.org/en/learn/best_practices/allocatable_arrays/) so that the number of points in the CShore output profiles can either be a user input, or determined by e.g. the physical length of the profile]
+-  TODO 075 [What if bedrock protrudes above Dean profile?]
+-  TODO 076 [When doing parallel profiles, start from the profile which is closest to a right angle with the coast]
+-  TODO 077 [As traverse between the bounding profiles creating parallel profiles, gradually change the parallel profile orientation based on distance weighting of two bounding profiles]
+-  TODO 078 [At present, we don't allow cliff collapse onto interventions.
+Is this realistic?
+Should it change with different types on intervention?]

 ##  Output
 -  TODO 065 [Get GPKG output working]